ZoneMinder/zoneminder/README.txt

-o    FEATURE - The choice of streaming versus stills views as default can now be specified per bandwidth setting. o    FEATURE - In the past there has been some confusion about what the 'prev' and 'next' options do when scrolling through events.
+o    FEATURE - The choice of streaming versus stills views as default can now be specified per bandwidth setting. o    FEATURE - In the past there has been some confusion about what the `prev' and `next' options do when scrolling through events.
 They actually move to the previous or next event in the list from which the event was selected rather than in chronological order.
 Previously this order was descending